Skip to main content

 3. Pattern Recognition Over Time

 A single data point tells you how you felt on one day.
-Thirty data points tell you something about your life.
-The monthly log in a bullet journal is, at its core, a visual pattern-recognition tool — and research on self-monitoring shows that simply observing your own behaviour tends to shift it in the desired direction, a phenomenon known as the measurement effect.
+Thirty data points give you a wider view.
+The monthly log in a bullet journal is, at its core, a visual pattern-recognition tool.
+Across randomized studies, interventions that increased monitoring of progress toward a goal produced a modest average improvement in goal attainment.

 The Problem with Making It Pretty